ZeinabRabea/SuffixAligner/README.md

 - SuffixAligner also reports the following on the screen: <br>
         * Genome length. <br>
         * Number of Sequencing Reads in both cases (i.e. reading sequencing data or SAM files). <br>
-        * Number of unmapped Reads in the SAM files.
+        * Number of unmapped Reads in the SAM files produced by the other aligners.